Why should I invest in Income Protection?

 One of the many benefits of private health insurance is the wide range of hospitals you can choose to be treated in.

 However, some premium London hospitals require you to have additional cover.
-You can browse our free hospital database to see which policy covers your chosen hospital.
+You can browse our free hospital search to see which policy covers your chosen hospital.

 How do I make a health insurance claim?